-The Company's financial instruments at September 30, 2021 include cash, restricted cash, trade accounts receivable, Investment in Legend Oil and Gas Ltd., accounts payable, accrued liabilities, note payable and warrant liability.
+The Company's financial instruments at June 30, 2022 include cash, restricted cash, trade accounts receivable, Investment in Legend Oil and Gas Ltd., accounts payable, accrued liabilities, note payable, Economic Injury Disaster Loan, and warrant liability.
 The carrying amounts of cash, restricted cash, trade accounts receivable and accounts payable approximate their fair value amounts due to the relatively short periods to maturity of these items or because they are receivable or payable on demand.
-The fair value of the note payable approximates carrying value as it bears a market rate of interest.
-The investment in Legend Oil and Gas Ltd., and the warrant liability are reported at their fair values.
+The fair value of the note payable approximates carrying value as it bears a market rate of interest, and fair value of the Economic Injury Disaster Loan approximates carrying value as the interest rate approximates market rates.
+The investment in Legend Oil and Gas Ltd., and the warrant liability are measured at fair value.